CyberPixy/CodeRed/README.md

-1. Currency exchange – A program that sources today’s exchange rate for any pair of currencies, calculates day-to-day changes and plots the historical data.
+## Project Overview ->Currency exchange – A program that sources current spot exchange rates for any pair of currencies, calculates day-to-day changes and plots the historical data.

-Currency Exchange:  the web App
+Currency Exchange: final  the web App

-Requirements
+### Project Name:  **_FXSignal_**
+ Project Overview the main functionality
-- retrieve a current rate for at least 5 currencies (ideally for every available currency)
+- retrieve a current rate for at least 5 currencies (ideally for every available currency with base EUR)
 - convert an amount provided by user from one currency to another
 - based on current and historic data get the information about the trend of the rate and suggest if it is a good moment for an exchange of a given currency (or currencies)
 - allow user for creation of a stop order (an order to buy or sell a currency once the price reaches a specific price, known as the stop price.